0adri3n/GuessMyTwin/README.md

 3. Enter the host’s URL in the **Join a Room** field

    * Local play → `http://[host-ip]:3000`
-   * Online play → ngrok or other tunnels
+   * Online play → pinggy or other tunnels
 4. Wait for the host to start the game

 ### 🕹️ Gameplay Rules